jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 ---
-date: 2015-09-23T16:47:07-08:00
+date: 2015-12-08T20:07:27-07:00
 author: jason
-draft: true
+draft: false

-title: Slaying Dragons
-seo_title: "Slaying Dragons: Choose Your Battles Wisely"
+title: "Fake problems: slaying dragons, and why maybe we shouldn't."
+seo_title: "Fake problems: slaying dragons, and why maybe we shouldn't."
 slug: slaying-dragons
 description: If we're looking for them, there are always bigger, more challenging problems to tackle.
 But are we making anything better by fighting these battles?

 category:
--
+- happiness

 tag:
+- adventure
+- happiness
+- monsters
--
+- ritesofpassage

 images:
-- /images/jason-lengstorf.jpg
+- /images/are-my-problems-real.jpg

 videos: []